Clarity-Innovation-Lab/executor-dao/README.md

 - Token sale
 - Treasury

-# License
+## License

 MIT license, all good as long as the copyright and permission notice are included.
-Although I ask developers that adopt ExecutorDAO in one way or another to make the adapter open source.
-(The client code that interfaces with the DAO.)